From BTZ Perturbations to Schwarzian Modes: A Geometrical and Perturbative Analysis: Introduction

 The correspondence Gravity=(Yang-Mills)$^2$ was first observed in the context of scattering amplitudes, where gravitational amplitudes can be constructed from the corresponding gluon amplitudes \cite{Del_Duca:2000}.
 Its first explicit realization at the level of perturbative gravity and gauge theories, known as the double copy, was developed in \cite{Monteiro:2014}.
 In three-dimensional gravity, the Kerr-Schild metric can be used around $AdS_3$ to interpret the BTZ black hole as a gauge theory with a source \cite{Carrillo:2018,Carrillo:2019}.
 Therefore, if the Schwarzian modes can be derived from a Kerr-Schild construction around BTZ, it is natural to expect a similar interplay between these modes and the double copy framework.

 The structure of the paper is as follows.
-In Section 2, we review the main features of the BTZ geometry relevant to our analysis.
-Section 3 is devoted to the study of spin-2 perturbations, where we explicitly compute the fluctuation spectrum, identify the normalizable Schwarzian modes, and establish their connection with the near-horizon dynamics.
-In Section 4, we adopt a geometric perspective and construct the Kerr–Schild metric around the $BTZ$ background, showing that the associated null and geodesic vector coincides with the perturbatively obtained Schwarzian modes.
+In Section \ref{sec:btz}, we review the main features of the BTZ geometry relevant to our analysis.
+Section \ref{sec:spin2} is devoted to the study of spin-2 perturbations, where we explicitly compute the fluctuation spectrum and identify all the normalizable modes (the Schwarzian, the rotational, and other non-zero modes).
+In Section \ref{sec:modes}, we analyze the obtained modes, establish their connection with the near-horizon dynamics, and compute their contribution to the one-loop path integral.
+In Section \ref{sec:Kerr_Schild}, we adopt a geometric perspective and construct the Kerr–Schild metric around the BTZ background, showing that the associated null and geodesic vectors coincide with the perturbatively obtained Schwarzian modes, which in turn coincide with the Schwarzian modes of the vector field computed in Appendix~\ref{sec:vector}.
 Finally, we conclude with a discussion of the implications of our results and possible extensions.